Rosemeis/hapla/README.md

 #	- new.chr1.ids
 #	- new.chr1.win
 ```
-Using `--medians` in `hapla cluster` outputs three extra files.
-A **.bcm**-file (binary cluster medians), which stores the cluster medians as *unsigned char*s, a **.wix**-file with window index information and a **.hcc**-file with haplotype cluster counts.
-All files are needed to predict haplotype clusters in a new set of haplotypes.
+Using `--medians` in `hapla cluster` outputs four extra files.
+A **.bcm**-file (binary cluster medians), which stores the cluster medians as *unsigned char*s, a **.blk**-file, which stores pairwise log-likelihoods between the cluster medians, a **.wix**-file with window index information, and a **.hcc**-file with haplotype cluster counts.
+The files are needed to predict haplotype clusters in a new set of haplotypes.

 ### Ancestry estimation
 ***hapla admix***\